Travel the world

 But how will you do it?

 Totally on your own?
 Overwhelmed by the infinite choices that travel presents?
-Struggling to maintain a sense of purpose?
-Drifting—but not in the good way?
+Wandering without a sense of purpose?
+Wishing you had a travel partner?

 Through an expensive organized program?
-Stuck with a group?
-Following a fixed itinerary?
+Stuck with a group, following a fixed itinerary?
 Missing the experience of planning your own trip?
-Feeling like a passive tourist?
+Feeling like a tourist?

 There must be a better way.